 For the first five years, the summit was held in the summer.
-However, beginning in 2017 the youth decided to hold the summit in the fall to: (1) leverage transportation resources provided by the respective school districts and lessen the burden on youth trying to find a ride to and from the summit, and (2) facilitate the youth using their communication networks at school to advertise the summit.
-According to Adrian Williams (A. Williams), a Youth Development Specialist and MWLA Coordinator/Adult Ally, youth are more inclined to attend the annual summit because:
+However, in year six the youth decided to hold the summit in the fall to: (1) leverage transportation resources provided by the respective school districts to lessen the burden on youth to find a ride to and from the summit, and (2) leverage the youth using their school-based communication networks to advertise the summit.
+According to Adrian Williams (A. Williams), a Youth Development Specialist and MWLA Coordinator/Adult Ally, youth are more inclined to attend the annual summit in the fall because:

-They [youth] have been talking to their MLA counterpart that is planning it.
-They [youth] knew somebody on the planning committee, versus a group of young people that only know it is a BMoC Conference.
+The youth have been talking to their MLA counterpart that is planning it.
+The youth knew somebody on the planning committee, versus a group of young people that only know it is a BMoC Conference.

-Additionally, by moving the summit to the fall, youth can bring the workshop topics back to their school classrooms and continue to discuss the issues with peers, building on the initial learning acquired through the summit.
-Shifting the summit to the school year also allows the adult allies to follow up with youth to determine if the summit made an impact.
+Additionally, by moving the summit to the fall, youth can bring the workshop topics back to their school classrooms to discuss the issues raised at the summit with their peers.
+Shifting the summit to the school year also allows the adult allies to follow up with youth to discern if the summit made an impact.
 According to A. Williams:

-How do we follow up with, how do we know if they [BMoC Summit participants] enjoyed it?
-In the past, we could not do that ... if they are not [summit attendees] in MLA, I do not know how I am going to reach them.
+How do we follow up with and how do we know if the youth enjoyed it?
+In the past, we could not do that ... if the summit attendees were not in MLA, I did not know how I was going to reach them.
 Now, if they are not in MLA ... they will all be in Google classroom, so we can check in with them and see how it is going.

-According to young men with the MWLA Leadership Team, it is important to have an annual summit for boys and men of color because it provides a space for education, learning about life skills, and advancing peace as illustrated by the below quotes:
+According to young men with the MWLA Leadership Team, it is important to have an annual summit for boys and men of color because it is a space for learning about life skills, and advancing peace as illustrated by the below quotes:

-It is all about unification, it will eventually bring peace ... in Sac, if you go ten minutes down the street, it is a totally different area from where you just came from, and those two areas do not get along.
-If you bring together the youth from those areas, it will eventually break down the confrontation you have when two different neighborhoods meet.

-It is very important because it [the summit] offers education and it [the summit] offers networking.
-Education is one of the most powerful ways to influence the future.

-You learn [at the summit] if you get in trouble, do this, this, or this or do not say this or this.
-You learn about jobs and applying to jobs, and they are teaching you about college and what to do when you get a job interview.
+- It is all about unification, it will eventually bring peace ... in Sac, if you go ten minutes down the street, it is a totally different area from where you just came from, and those two areas do not get along.
+If you bring together the youth from those areas, it will eventually break down the confrontation you have when two different neighborhoods meet. - It is very important because the summit offers education and it offers networking.
+Education is one of the most powerful ways to influence the future. - At the summit you learn that if you get in trouble, do this, this, or this, or do not say this or this.
+You learn about jobs and how to apply for jobs.
+They are teaching you about college, and what to do when you get a job interview.
 They are teaching you necessary life skills to survive in life.